Skip to main content

 Speakers:

-• Katherine Chapman, Living Wage
+• Katherine Chapman, Executive Director, Living Wage Foundation

 • Sara Ogilvie, Child Poverty Action Group

-• Rachel Walters, End Child Poverty Coalition
+• Rachel Walters, Coalition Manager, End Child Poverty Coalition

 Mission Critical: Creating opportunity for 1 million young people